- Journal Details

 Reference linking is the most significant benefit of electronic publishing.
 It allows readers to extend their reading experience immensely.
 That is why it is important to pay close attention to the references.
 They should be cited completely, correctly and be properly structured.
 Quotations of web documents especially papers in journals have to contain the DOI INDEX, if available!

 Charts, tables, and photos should be placed directly in the text.
-Tables must be placed in Word format, not as a picture.
+Tables must be placed in Word or Excel format, not as a picture.
 Remember that English has a decimal point - not a comma.
 All attachments must be placed on the pages oriented upright so that the reader does not have to turn the monitor sideways.
-All enclosures have to be numbered, described and introducing the source.
+All enclosures have to be numbered, described and introduced to the source.

-European Countryside publishes the following types of contributions: Research Papers, Editorials, Research Notes, Short Communications.
+European Countryside publishes the following types of contributions: Research Papers, Editorials, Research Notes, and Short Communications.

 Editorials are defined as introductory papers of special numbers.
-They usually contain an introduction of the number topic, basic theoretical anchoring and an overview of the number papers.
+They usually contain an introduction to the number topic, basic theoretical anchoring and an overview of the number papers.

 Research notes discuss new trends or aspects of a specific rural problem or sum up some research period.
 They are usually written by leading experts and do not contain any empirical research.